San Francisco Giants: Most Exciting Prospects to Look out for in Spring Training

 John Sickels, a prospect analyst for SB Nation, wrote that Heston is a better prospect than his radar gun readings indicate.

 Heston does not have the same kind of stuff as the relievers behind him on the list, but he's much closer to the majors and has a chance to start so I want to highlight that.
 Throw the radar gun away with this guy.
-As Michael Fiers and Tom Milone show, you don't have to have a blazing fastball to get people out if you know what you're doing.
+Asand show, you don't have to have a blazing fastball to get people out if you know what you're doing.
 Heston knows what he is doing.

 Heston's understanding of how to pitch, proximity to the big leagues, ability to throw strikes and propensity to keep the ball on the ground could get him a spot in the Giants rotation as soon as this season.
 If not, with Barry Zito and Tim Lincecum set to become free agents at the end of 2013, Heston could have the inside track on a rotation slot for 2014.